muremwa/read-urls-extension/README.md

-# Django Urls configurations Reader.
+# Django URLs configurations Reader.
-Reads all urls configurations declared in all Django projects within a VSCODE workspace and copy to clipboard.
+Reads all urls configurations (`urls.py`) declared in all Django projects within a VSCODE workspace and copy to clipboard.

 > ### ✨✨Introducing [settings](#settings 'new settings') for the extension ✨✨
 > Models in the project are now automatically detected by the extension.